 - Sauce thickness: The sauce should be thick but not soupy.
 If there is still too much liquid but the orzo is cooked through, just continue simmering over the lowest heat while the pot is uncovered.
 This will evaporate some of the liquid.
 The sauce does thicken a lot when cooled.

-- Protein: This dish is so good with pan-fried halloumi!
+- Protein: This dish is so good with pan-fried or baked halloumi!
 I have also served it with chickpeas and plant-based sausage for a serving of protein.

 - Stir the pasta: Orzo tends to stick to the bottom of the pot more than most pasta shapes.
 To keep this from happening, make sure to stir the orzo every few minutes while it is simmering.